Injury Attorneys | Restoring LivesTM

 That’s how the story goes when Starr tells how his career got started, but to him, it’s no joke.
 It’s just the truth.

 “I stumbled across my career as an investment fraud lawyer by happenstance,” he says.
 “In 1982, I was a struggling young lawyer here in Logansport, Indiana, and I had a couple of fellows come to me who had made a bad investment with a broker and lost a couple hundred thousand dollars.”
-A local broker had taken not just their money, but the life savings of about 300 others, and lost it all on risky investments—to the tune of $5 million.
+A local broker had taken not just their money but the life savings of about three hundred others and lost it all on risky investments—to the tune of $5 million.

 He took that case on contingency and, even as he was settling it, picked up another.
 “The second case had to be tried.
 On the second securities case I ever handled in my life, I received a verdict of $3.6 million.
 That got some publicity, and from that point forward, we had attorneys from all over the country asking us to work with them.
 The practice just grew from there.”